Density of Rational Curves on K3 Surfaces: Proofs of THM001 and

-There are two ways we can show that $L-mp$ generates a dense subgroup of $J(X_q)$ using the above lemma.
+There are two ways we can show that $L-mp$ generates a dense subgroup of $J(X_q)$ using {Kronecker's theorem}.
 One way is via normal functions.
 This will be done in \secref{SEC003}.
 The other way is to show that $L - m p$ is general in $J(X_q)$ as $X$ and $q$ vary.

 First of all, we have to make what we mean by ``general in $J(X_q)$'' precise.
 Let

 be the pullback of the universal family $\CS_g$ to $\CP_{g,m}\subset \K_g$ and let $\CC_{g,m,A}\subset \CS_{g,m}$ be the closed subscheme whose fiber over a general point $(X,L)\in \CP_{g,m}$ is the union of all irreducible rational curves in $|A|$, where $A\in \Pic(\CS_{g,m}/\CP_{g,m})$.
 Note that we have an elliptic fibration